 If a student ceases enrollment while on probation and later returns, the probation period would continue.

-Suspension.
 A suspension is an official separation of a student from the University for a specific period of time and/or until certain conditions are met.
-A suspension may be imposed for serious misconduct and/or for a violation of deferred suspension.
 Suspension may include conditions that must be satisfied prior to a student being allowed to re-enroll and/or conditions that will be in place if the student is allowed to re-enroll.
-The effective date of a suspension may be imposed retroactively to the date that the misconduct occurred.
 While suspended, the student loses all University rights and privileges (e.g., enrollment privileges), shall not represent the University in any official manner, and shall not be present on University-controlled property without the prior approval of the Vice Chancellor for Student Life.
 The student may be required to meet with an assigned Student Life staff member periodically while suspended to ensure the student is making satisfactory progress regarding the developmental sanctions issued.
-The Vice Chancellor for Student Life will determine whether the student is eligible for consideration for re-enrollment by the University’s admissions office(s).
+The Vice Chancellor for Student Life or their designee will determine whether the student is eligible for consideration for re-enrollment by the University’s admissions office(s).
+Various factors related to the student’s suspension will be considered by a committee chaired by the Vice Chancellor for Student Life or their designee and may include, but are not limited to, the following: the nature and seriousness of the incident; whether the incident was an isolated event or repeated behavior; the length of time passed since the incident; evidence of rehabilitation, completion of any University administered sanctions, or criminal penalties related to the incident.
 Students who are permitted to return to the University following a period of suspension will automatically be placed on disciplinary probation by SCCS for a designated period of time, which is designed to facilitate a smooth transition back to the University community.
 A student on post suspension disciplinary probation must abide by the Standards of Conduct and all terms and conditions placed on the student’s re-enrollment.